korzio/djvu/README.md

 };
 ```

-Utils will create an jjv env for further usage with a `test` (jsonSchema.name) namespace.
+Utils will create an Djv env for further usage with a `test` (jsonSchema.name) namespace.
 If jsonSchema is not given as an argument - an envirionment will be created without any namespace.
 ```
-schema = require(pathToJjvUtils)(jsonSchema);
+schema = require(pathToDjvUtils)(jsonSchema);
 ```

 Use `add` to add json schema after initialization